-10. INCOME TAX (Continued)
+10. INCOME TAX EXPENSE (Continued)

-The statutory tax rate for the subsidiary in Hong Kong is 16.5%.
+The statutory tax rate for the subsidiary in Hong Kong is 16.5% (2023: 16.5%).
 No Hong Kong profits tax on this subsidiary has been provided as there was no assessable profit arising in Hong Kong during the year.

-The provision for current income tax in Chinese Mainland is based on a statutory tax rate of 25% of the assessable profits of the PRC subsidiaries of the Group as determined in accordance with the PRC Corporate Income Tax Law.
+The provision for current income tax in Mainland China is based on a statutory tax rate of 25% of the assessable profits of the PRC subsidiaries of the Group as determined in accordance with the PRC Corporate Income Tax Law.

 As stipulated in Cai Shui [2011] No.112, enterprises newly established in Xin Jiang Kashgar/Khorgas special economic areas during the period from 2010 to 2020 could enjoy Enterprise Income Tax ("EIT") exemption for five years starting from the year under which the first revenue was generated.
-As stipulated in Cai Shui [2021] No.27, The aforementioned policy had be extended by 2030.
-Xinjiang Values and Khorgas Values enjoyed the benefit under the Notice of the Ministry of Finance and the State Administration of Taxation on Income Tax Incentives for Newly-established Enterprises in Poverty Areas of Xinjiang《新疆困難地區重點鼓勵發展產業企業所得稅優惠目錄》.
-According to Preferential Filing Record of EIT《企業所得稅優惠事項備案表》, Khorgas Values obtained the approval from the PRC tax bureau for the entitlement of EIT exemption from 1 January 2017 to 31 December 2021, Xinjiang Values registered with the PRC tax bureau for the entitlement of EIT exemption from 1 July 2018 to 31 December 2022, and Khorgas Ming Yao registered with the PRC tax bureau for the entitlement of EIT exemption from 1 October 2020 to 31 December 2024.
+As stipulated in Cai Shui [2021] No. 27, The aforementioned policy had be extended by 2030.
+Khorgas Ming Yao enjoyed the benefit under the Notice of the Ministry of Finance and the State Administration of Taxation on Income Tax Incentives for Newly-established Enterprises in Poverty Areas of Xinjiang (《新疆困難地區重點鼓勵發展產業企業所得稅優惠目錄》).
+According to Preferential Filing Record of EIT(《企業所得稅優惠事項備案表》),Khorgas Ming Yao registered with the PRC tax bureau for the entitlement of EIT exemption from 1 October 2020 to 31 December 2024.

-A reconciliation of the tax expense applicable to loss before tax at the statutory tax rate in Chinese Mainland to the tax expense at the effective tax rate is as follows:
+A reconciliation of the tax expense applicable to loss before tax at the statutory tax rate in Mainland China to the tax expense at the effective tax rate is as follows:

-2023 RMB'000 2022 RMB'000 Loss before tax (99,162) (128,452) Tax at the statutory tax rate of 25% in Chinese Mainland Effect of tax rate differences in other jurisdictions Adjustment to current income taxes for previous periods Effect of expenses not deductible for tax Effect of withholding tax at 10% on the distributable profits of the Group's PRC subsidiaries Losses attributable to an associate (24,791) 397 76 717 - 286 (32,113) 574 - 665 (1,088) Deductible temporary difference and tax losses not recognised 23,597 44,998 Tax expense at the Group's effective tax rate 282 13,036 Effective tax rate N/A N/A
+2024 RMB'000 2023 RMB'000 Loss before tax (98,137) (99,162) Tax at the statutory tax rate of 25% in Mainland China Effect of tax rate differences in other jurisdictions (24,534) 410 (24,791) 397 Adjustment in respect of current tax of previous periods Expenses not deductible for tax - 1,648 76 717 Losses attributable to an associate Deductible temporary difference and tax losses not recognised 577 22,078 286 23,597 Tax charge at the Group's effective tax rate 179 282